mfoots/study-guides/computer-programming/third-quarter-review.md

 Notice that each of these methods have a required first parameter called `self` which refers to the particular object instance that is invoking the method.
 Other parameters, if needed, should be listed after the `self` parameter.

+Decorator are keywords that are prefixed with an @ symbol that modify the behavior of a function.
+The `@proprty` decorator allows a method to be used as if it were an attribute.

 ## Polymorphism

 Functions that work with several types are called **polymorphic**.
 Polymorphism promotes code reuse.